Battle of Kock (1939): October 3

-4 October
+October 4

 Due to the 13th Motorized Infantry Division's failure, General von Wietersheim was forced to use the 29th Motorized Infantry Division.
-General Otto ordered the 93rd Motorized Infantry Regiment to move from the Wieprz river to Dęblin.
+General Otto ordered the 93rd Motorized Infantry Regiment to move from the Wieprz River to Dęblin.
 The 66th Motorized Infantry Regiment would attack Adamów and Wola Gułowska, and the 33rd Motorized Infantry Regiment would clear the area to the north of Kock.

 General Kleeberg suspected that the main combined attack of the 13th Motorized Infantry Division and the 29th Motorized Infantry Division would be on Adamów and Krzywda.
-He thought there was a chance to destroy the 13th Motorized Infantry Division as they had already sustained heavy casualties and materiel losses.
-The 'Zaza' cavalry division and the 50th Infantry Division would defend their positions, the 60th Infantry Division would attack the 13th Motorized Infantry Division.
+He thought there was a chance to destroy the 13th Motorized Infantry Division as they had already sustained heavy casualties and material losses.
+The 'Zaza' cavalry division and the 50th Infantry Division would defend their positions, and the 60th Infantry Division would attack the 13th Motorized Infantry Division.
 The Podlaska Cavalry Brigade would oppose the 29th Motorized Infantry Division.

-In the morning, the main elements of 13th Motorized Infantry Division attacked the 'Zaza' cavalry division and the 50th Infantry division.
-By 12:00 noon part of the 66th Motorized Infantry Regiment had captured Zakępie and advanced on Adamów where they were halted by the 1st Battalion of the 180th Infantry Regiment.
+That morning, the main elements of the 13th Motorized Infantry Division attacked the 'Zaza' cavalry division and the 50th Infantry Division.
+By noon, part of the 66th Motorized Infantry Regiment had captured Zakępie and advanced on Adamów, where they were halted by the 1st Battalion of the 180th Infantry Regiment.

-About 11 hours apart, first from the west and then the east, forces from the 66th Motorized Infantry Regiment attacked the 'Olek' and 'Wilk' battalions who were defending Czarna.
-The defenders sustained heavy casualties from artillery fire and 'Wilk' was forced to withdraw to the eastern edge of the Adamów forest.
+About 11 hours apart, first, from the west and then the east, forces from the 66th Motorized Infantry Regiment attacked the 'Olek' and 'Wilk' battalions who were defending Czarna.
+The defenders sustained heavy casualties from artillery fire, and 'Wilk' was forced to withdraw to the eastern edge of the Adamów forest.
 'Olek', moving to Adamów, later deployed to Gułów.
-Between 10:00 and 11:00 formations of the 66th Motorized Infantry Regiment attacked formations of cavalry from the 5th Uhlan Regiment who then withdrew from Wola Gułowska and Adamów to the south-east.
+Between 10:00 and 11:00, formations of the 66th Motorized Infantry Regiment attacked formations of cavalry from the 5th Uhlan Regiment, who then withdrew from Wola Gułowska and Adamów to the south-east.

-At about 12:00 the 66th Motorized Infantry Regiment attacked the 2nd Squadron of the 2nd Uhlan Regiment in Zarzecze which withdrew with heavy casualties.
+At about 12:00, the 66th Motorized Infantry Regiment attacked the 2nd Squadron of the 2nd Uhlan Regiment in Zarzecze, which withdrew with heavy casualties.
 The commander of the regiment moved the 4th Squadron south from Helenów to try to assist the 2nd Squadron while the 3rd Squadron held the enemy to the west of Wola Gułowska.
-The 3rd and 4th Squadrons, with elements of the 10th Uhlan Regiment fought near the Turzystwo village cemetery and the church in Wola Gułowska.
-Ground was lost and regained repeatedly until an attack by the 2nd Battalion, 184th Infantry Regiment and the Uhlan Squadron enabled the Polish to dig in.
+The 3rd and 4th Squadrons, with elements of the 10th Uhlan Regiment, fought near the Turzystwo village cemetery and the church in Wola Gułowska.
+Ground was lost and regained repeatedly until an attack by the 2nd Battalion, 184th Infantry Regiment, and the Uhlan Squadron enabled the Polish to dig in.

-5 October
+October 5

-General von Wietersheim decided that he would use two of his divisions.
+General von Wietersheim decided to use two of his divisions.
 They would attempt to encircle and destroy the Polish forces.
-The 13th Motorized Infantry Division advanced on Bystrzyca and Adamów then Nowa Wróblina and Stanin; the 29th Motorized Division advanced on Radoryż Kościelny and Nowa Wróblina where they met troops from the 13th Motorized Infantry Division.
+The 13th Motorized Infantry Division advanced on Bystrzyca and Adamów, then Nowa Wróblina and Stanin; the 29th Motorized Division advanced on Radoryż Kościelny and Nowa Wróblina where they met troops from the 13th Motorized Infantry Division.

-General Kleeberg decided to destroy the 13th Motorized Infantry Division by using forces from the 50th and 60th infantry divisions and the 'Zaza' cavalry division.
+General Kleeberg determined to destroy the 13th Motorized Infantry Division by using forces from the 50th and 60th infantry divisions and the 'Zaza' cavalry division.
 The Podlaska Cavalry Brigade defended the position under Radoryż Kościelny and Nowa Wróblina.